divyaYelmakanne/ai-safety/README.md

+## ⚠️ Disclaimer

+This project is intended for educational and research purposes only.
+The unsafe examples are used strictly for identifying harmful patterns and should not be replicated in real-world applications.

 # AI Safety Incident Dashboard

 This is a simple and interactive **AI Safety Incident Dashboard** built with **React**, **TypeScript**, and **CSS**.